 We use several suppliers and contract manufacturers to design and manufacture components in accordance with our specifications, with most final assembly and testing performed at our manufacturing facility in San Jose, California.
-During fiscal year 2013, we continued to invest in expanding our operations both in San Jose, California and our subsidiaries in Taiwan and the Netherlands in order to support our growth.
-We have increased manufacturing and service operations in Taiwan and the Netherlands to support our Asia and European customers and we have increased our utilization of our overseas manufacturing capacity in fiscal year 2013.
+During fiscal year 2014, we continued to increase manufacturing and service operations in Taiwan and the Netherlands to support our Asian and European customers and we have increased our utilization of our overseas manufacturing capacity.
 One of our key suppliers is Ablecom, a related party, which supplies us with contract design and manufacturing support.
-For fiscal years 2013, 2012 and 2011, our purchases from Ablecom represented 17.9%, 19.9% and 19.6% of our cost of sales, respectively.
-The decrease as a percentage of cost of sales in fiscal year 2013 was attributable to our increased purchases from other suppliers.
+For fiscal years 2014, 2013 and 2012, our purchases from Ablecom represented 16.3%, 17.9% and 19.9% of our cost of sales, respectively.
 Ablecom's sales to us constitute a substantial majority of Ablecom's net sales.
-We continue to maintain our manufacturing relationship with Ablecom in Asia in an effort to reduce our product costs.
+We continue to maintain our manufacturing relationship with Ablecom in Asia in an effort to reduce our cost of sales.
 In addition to providing a larger volume of contract manufacturing services for us, Ablecom continues to warehouse for us a number of components and subassemblies manufactured by multiple suppliers prior to shipment to our facilities in the United States and Europe.
 We typically negotiate the price of products that we purchase from Ablecom on a quarterly basis; however, either party may re-negotiate the price of products with each order.
 As a result of our relationship with Ablecom, it is possible that Ablecom may in the future sell products to us at a price higher or lower than we could obtain from an unrelated third party supplier.
 This may result in our future reporting of gross profit as a percentage of net sales that is less than or in excess of what we might have obtained absent our relationship with Ablecom.